Have you ever wondered how some people can set goals, and then everything in the universe works together to help them achieve them?

 The more significance you attribute to a thought, the more your subconscious mind pays attention to it.
 If you think about your goal, write down your goal, attach feelings and emotions to your goal, your subconscious mind will realize that it’s important.

 If you include reasons WHY you must achieve your goal, you’re adding even more mental significance to it.

-When you set a goal that gets your really excited, one that you have a big “why” for achieving, you activate a part of your brain called the nucleus accumbens (NAc) and the insula.
-These are related to the motivation centers of your brain, which are responsible for producing hormones like dopamine.
+When you set a goal that gets you really excited, one that you have a big “why” for achieving, you activate a part of your brain called the nucleus accumbens (NAc) and the insula.
+These are related to the motivation centers of your brain, which are responsible for producing the "feel good" hormones like dopamine.

 If you demonstrate to your brain how important your goal is, your brain will start to assist you in achieving it.
 Through emotion and repetition, you can direct the focus of your subconscious mind.